WA9ONY/Pico-RP2040/README.md

 </p>

 ### Goal
-+ Use git on the computer.
++ Design a circuit so that the Pico automatically runs on the USB micro connector or a battery input.
-+ Create Raspberry Pi Pico and RP2040 repo.
++ The Pico automatically switch to the highest voltage.
-+ Create a README.md file describing Pico/RP2030 projects and resources.
++ Protect both sources from loading down the other souce.

 ## Project : Use Pico A/Ds to Measure Vbus, Vsys and Vbattery